|home > our work > social justice ministry|

 Find some helpful links for and information about State Advocacy here.

-Sign up for our Action Alert to receive calls to action such as requests for volunteers or for calls to elected officials; or sign up for our Weekly Update to receive notice of social justice events of interest to the faith community in King County.
+Sign up for our Action Alert to receive calls to action such as requests for volunteers or for calls to elected officials; or sign up for our Weekly Update to receive notice of social justice events of interest to the faith community in King and South Snohomish Counties.

 Invite us to speak

 We sow the seeds of social change by working in partnership with congregations and individuals alike to speak and stand up for social justice and for systematic change.
 We can arrange for educational discussions of social justice issues.
 Invite us to worship, a temple talk, coffee hour, Bible Study, forum or a discussion.